-Generally you want your mid layer to be snug but not so snug that you cannot comfortably fit a base layer underneath.
+Generally when layering clothes, you want your mid layer to be snug but not so snug that you cannot comfortably fit a base layer underneath.
 A snugger fit leaves less open space for cold air to fill and enables the warm air that is trapped to circulate enough to provide warmth to your body.

 Whichever mid layer you choose may vary depending on the current weather conditions you are adventuring in.

 Wool and Merino wool mid layers will have the same odour-managing and heat regulating properties as the base layers.
 This makes them again, ideal for multi-day trips and adventures where the weather may not be optimal.
 Although wool does not dry too quickly, it will continue insulating even if it has gotten wet.